 - It’s important to take note of your background.
 It’s the finer details that matter and can leave a huge impression on a potential subscriber.
 Standing in a back alley outside a gym is probably not the place to film your intro video.
-An office environment, outside with a background of trees or better yet, in the gym, are all good options.
-Just make sure that the background noise levels don’t drown your voice out.
+An office environment, outside with a background of trees or, better yet, in the gym, are all good options.
+Just ensure the background noise levels don’t drown your voice out.

-What’s a Youtube channel without video content, right.
-This is something you will build-up over time but it’s crucial that you at least get a few videos up and running for potential subscribers to watch.
+What’s a Youtube channel without video content, right?
+You will build up this over time, but it’s crucial that you at least get a few videos up and running for potential subscribers to watch.

-I am going to go into what you can upload a little later in this blog.
+I will go into what you can upload a little later in this blog.

 Promote your Youtube channel on other social media platforms

-Also, remember to promote any individual videos that you might upload as well.
-In that way, you are not only driving traffic to your Youtube channel but you are posting meaningful material on your other social media sites.
+Also, remember to promote any individual videos you might upload.
+In that way, you are driving traffic to your Youtube channel and posting meaningful material on your other social media sites.

 What Types Of Videos Should You Post?

-I am sure that while reading through this, you have been wondering as to what kind of videos a personal trainer should be posting on Youtube.
-Well, there are a range to consider, so let’s take a closer look at them.
+While reading through this, I am sure you have been wondering what kind of videos a personal trainer should be posting on Youtube.
+Well, there is a range to consider, so let’s take a closer look at them.

 Demonstrations of various exercises

 The most obvious videos to post are exercise demonstrations.
-Now while doing a certain type of exercise might come naturally to you, there are people out there who are just beginning on their body transformation journey.
+Now while doing a certain type of exercise might come naturally to you, some people are just beginning their body transformation journey.

 These videos need not be too long.
 All you have to show is how to do the exercise correctly with the correct form.
-You can talk about what muscles it targets and how reps one should do as well to add to the visuals.
+You can also talk about what muscles it targets and how reps one should do to add to the visuals.

 Without a doubt, success stories and testimonials need to be one of the types of videos on your Youtube channel.
-This doesn’t only show the success of your clients but also paints you in a good light as a personal trainer, right?
+This shows your client’s success and paints you in a good light as a personal trainer, right?

-This is the perfect way to create a connection with other potential clients who will hopefully act on the fact that you have helped turn people’s lives around and will do the same for them.
-It certainly is one of the best ways to help build up trust as well.
+This is the perfect way to connect with other potential clients who will hopefully act on the fact that you have helped turn people’s lives around and will do the same for them.
+It is certainly one of the best ways to help build up trust.

-As a personal trainer, you would have an arsenal of fitness tips that you can share with your viewers.
+As a personal trainer, you would have an arsenal of fitness tips to share with your viewers.
 Make short videos about them, including a call to action to ask them to subscribe to your channel to see even more.
 These are also some of Youtube’s most searched videos and a good way to gain exposure for your channel.